Breast Lift without Implants – Mastopexy in Melbourne, Australia

 How are Breast Lift Scars Minimised?

 - All surgery leaves scars, including plastic surgery procedures like a breast lift.
 However experienced surgeons like Dr Rubinstein are extremely careful about scar placement and minimisation, with surgical scars generally fading over time.
-Dr Rubinstein also conducts follow-up treatments using special lasers and Healite II to minimise your scars, with most scars being barely visible after 12 months.
+Dr Rubinstein’s team also conducts follow-up scar treatments using special lasers and Healite II to minimise your scars, Most scars are typically barely visible after 12 months.

 How Long Will a Breast Lift Last?